Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.Maintenance/Readme.md

 }
 ```

-- RunOnStartup: If you set this to true, the staggered tenant wake-up will start a new version if a new deployment was done, or it will continue the current wake-up maintenance if it hasn't finished.
-This is useful if you want to run the staggered tenant wake-up automatically when the application starts.
+- RunOnStartup: When set to true, the staggered tenant wake-up process will start a new version if a new deployment was done, or it will continue the current wake-up process if it hasn't finished yet.
+This is useful if you want to run the staggered tenant wake-up process automatically when the application starts.
 If you set this to false, you will have to start it manually from the admin page.